Paul Wentworth: Marriage and issue

-His father Sir Nicholas Wentworth (died 1557) was chief porter of Calais.
 Paul Wentworth was of Puritan sympathies, and he first came into notice by the freedom with which in 1566 he criticized Elizabeth's prohibition of discussion in parliament on the question of her successor.

-Paul, who was probably the author of the famous puritan devotional book The Miscellanie, or Regestrie and Methodicall Directorie of Orizons (London, 1615), died in 1593.
+Paul was probably the author of the famous puritan devotional book The Miscellanie, or Regestrie and Methodicall Directorie of Orizons (London, 1615).
 He became possessed of Burnham Abbey through his wife, to whose first husband, William Tyldesley, it had been granted at the dissolution of the monasteries by Henry VIII.

-His brother Peter Wentworth was also a prominent Puritan.
+His brother Peter Wentworth (d.
+1597) was also a prominent Puritan.
 The significance of both Paul and Peter Wentworth has in the past been exaggerated.
 In reality, although they did contend for freedom of speech (for which they were both imprisoned), neither had any impact.
-Graves refers to them as "standard bearers without an army" as they had no significant following.
+Graves refers to them as "standard bearers without an army" as they had no significant following, ignoring the fact that they were part of a social movement.
+Graves denies the significance of Wentworth's speech on the Monday following the Queen's Saturday 9 November 1566 order to end discussion on a topic, which has been quoted for over four centuries.
+On the Monday following, Wentworth, who as far as is known had not previously intervened, asked ″whether the Queen’s commandment was not against the liberties″ of the House and presented three foundational ″questions″ that led to enhancement of the freedom of speech within parliament, amongst peers and later across society.

+Death

+He died on 13 January 1594, and was buried in the parish church at Burnham, where ″as he lived most Christian-like, so he died most comfortably strong in faith, steadfast in hope, fervent in love, a zealous professor of the truth, and an earnest detester of all superstition″.
+His eldest son, Paul, was of age by August 1594, when an inquisition post mortem was taken.
+In his will dated 7 September 1593, he required that his widow, ″the sole executrix and residuary legatee″, supervise the upbringing of their children, with the assistance of six of his friends.
+His widow survived him by about 20 years.
+Her will, dated 24 August, was proved on 8 November 1615.